When will the WSLCB open the application window for new cannabis retail or producer licenses?

 How long must I be a resident of Washington for a new application?

-Per RCW 69.50.331(1)(c), all applicants applying for a marijuana license must have resided in Washington State for at least six months prior to applying for a marijuana license.
-All partnerships, employee cooperatives, associations, nonprofit corporations, corporations and limited liability companies applying for a marijuana license must be formed in Washington.
+Per RCW 69.50.331(1)(c), all applicants applying for a cannabis license must have resided in Washington State for at least six months prior to applying for a cannabis license.
+All partnerships, employee cooperatives, associations, nonprofit corporations, corporations and limited liability companies applying for a cannabis license must be formed in Washington.
 All members of the business must meet the six-month residency requirement.
 Licensees must maintain Washington State residency.

 Can I just walk in my processor application to the WSLCB?